int128/deploy-lambda-action/README.md

 ### Deploy an archive

-Here is an example to deploy a Zip archive to a Lambda function.
+Here is an example to deploy a zip archive to a Lambda function.

 ```yaml
 jobs: